 Can my child change setting during the term, and if so what happens next?

-Parents are urged to check on the notice period of their provider before moving the child out of the provision.
+*Parents are urged to check on the notice period of their provider before moving the child out of the setting.

-What else must providers do before the child starts their funded place?
+What else must settings do before the child starts their funded place?

-Providers sign an agreement with their local authority, that outlines they must provide parents from the outset of the placement with information on how their child’s funded place will be supplied to them.
-Providers must also inform parents clearly for additional charges parents will incur on non-funded hours, consumables and services.
+Settings must provide parents from the outset of the placement with information on how their child’s funded place will be supplied to them, as well as clearly informing parents about additional charges on non-funded hours, consumables and services.

 I do not understand if I am receiving the funding as agreed?

-Parents should speak to their provider in the first instance as in most cases such issues can be cleared up easily.
+Parents should speak to their setting in the first instance as in most issues can be resolved easily.
 Parents should request a clear breakdown of:

 What about invoices and charges?

-Providers must make it clear on invoices the amount of funded hours and monetary value of those funded hours supplied / taken for the invoice period.
-For additional charges for non-funded hours, consumables and services the provider must again clearly outline for what you have been charged for in the period.
+By legilsation, settings must make it clear on invoices the amount of funded hours and monetary value of those funded hours supplied / taken for the invoice period.
+Additional charges for non-funded hours, consumables and services must also be clearly outlined for in the period.

-The provider inform parents of the monetary value of a funded hour at their provision.
-But providers cannot charge top ups on the funded hours, this is the difference between the funding the provider receives and what they normally charge.
+The setting inform parents of the monetary value of a funded hour at their provision.

 What if I wish to make a complaint?

-If you are still unhappy that you are not receiving your child’s funded hours as agreed, you can email: firstname.lastname@example.org or contact 0300 111 8007.
-You must clearly outline the issue, the name of the childcare provider as well as supplying your child’s name and your own contact information.
+If you are still unhappy that you are not receiving your child’s funded hours as agreed, you can email: firstname.lastname@example.org clearly outlining the issue, name of the childcare setting as well as supplying your child’s name and your own contact information.
 All enquiries are treated in confidence.

-If you are unsatisfied with the local authority you can contact the Staffordshire County Council’s Customer Feedback and Complaints Service.
+If you are unsatisfied with the local authority you can contact our Customer Feedback and Complaints Service.